ethereum/hive/docs/simulators.md

 The `CLIENT` form parameter is required and specifies the client type that should be started.
 It must match one of the client names returned by the `/clients` endpoint.

-The `NETWORKS` form parameter is a list of networks to which the client will be connected before it starts to run.
-The names are supplied comma-separated, and all given networks must already exist in the context of the test suite.
+The `NETWORKS` form parameter is optional and configures network to which the client will be connected before it starts to run.
+Network names are supplied as a comma-separated list, and all networks must already exist in the context of the test suite.

-Other form fields, specifically those with a prefix of `HIVE_`, are passed to the client entry point as environment variables.
+Other form parameters, specifically those with a prefix of `HIVE_`, are passed to the client entry point as environment variables.
 Please see the [client interface documentation] for environment variables supported by Ethereum clients.

-Form fields with a filename are copied into the client container as files.
+Parameters with a filename are copied into the client container as files.

 Response: